Installment Loans Under Fire by the CFPB Regulatory Guns

 Despite opposition from the payday lending industry, consumers, Republicans and traditional banking interests, the CFPB has faced few limits to its power.
 The rules that the agency has proposed have moved about 3.5 times faster than regulations initiated within cabinet agencies according to an Americanactionforum.org report.
 Additionally, new CFPB rules and initiatives take only an average of 197 days from initial briefing in the Unified Agenda to final publication in the Federal Register.
 On some occasions, final rules have been released before notifying the public in the Unified Agenda that they were being considered.
 That kind of power takes heavy artillery to run roughshod over all political opposition and the nation’s system of checks and balances.

 The CFPB has faced ever-increasing criticism about its techniques, practices and decisions that tend to run counter to what loan consumers actually want.
 The bureau’s tactics for investigating the financial industry have also drawn complaints.
 For example, it was recently discovered that the bureau had used undercover operations that are supposedly banned under the 1974 Privacy Act.
-The report, according to details posted on Mpamag.com, included using two “mystery shoppers” to apply for mortgages at BancorpSouth, which allegedly discriminated against African-American applicants.
+The report, according to details posted on Mpamag.com, included using two “mystery shoppers” to request mortgages at BancorpSouth, which allegedly discriminated against African-America consumers.
 The discrimination was sufficiently proven that the company paid a $10.6 million settlement to the Justice Department and CFPB.
 That kind of money buys a lot of guns and ammunition for restructuring the way that installment loans work in the United States–regardless of whether customers, the banking industry, many politicians and the payday loan industry oppose these reforms.
 Find out more about CFPB regulations for installment loans at the PersonalMoneyStore.com.